top of page

 The specific details of the surgery can vary depending on the individual's goals, body anatomy, and the surgical technique used.
 There are different surgical approaches, including double incision mastectomy, periareolar mastectomy, and keyhole or minimal incision mastectomy.
 The choice of technique depends on factors such as the size of the chest, skin elasticity, and the amount of breast tissue.
 Due to my size, my surgeon performed double incision masectomy for my surgery.

 While I have chosen both to take hormones and get top surgery, it's important to note that physical changes to your body are not required to express your gender identity.
 Everyone's trans journey is different, whether due to what they feel they need or what resources they have available to them.
-You deserve to be respected no matter how you choose to express your gender identity.

 Why I Needed Top Surgery